FedeAbella/cloudflare-ddns/README.md

 #### Use dockerhub image

-1. Copy the `docker-compose.yml` file to your desire location and change the
+1. Copy the `docker-compose.yml` file to your desired location and change the
    line:

    ```yml